 First let me say that these are top quality gloves.
 Well made, well insulated and waterproof.
 Good enough to stand on their own without their battery powered heat.
 In fact, I often wear them without using the batteries.

-Which is why I always carry a second set of fully charged batteries inside my jacket to get me through most of a cold afternoon as well.
+None the less, I always carry a second set of fully charged batteries inside my jacket to get me through those cold afternoons as well.
 I also extend battery life by sticking an adhesive chemical warmer inside each battery pocket.
 This keeps them warmer and provides longer life on each charge.

 A heat controller is located on the back of each glove.
 It provides 4 settings – high, medium, low and off.
 Perhaps the only downside is having to use a bare finger to change settings!